janexner/site-infrastructure-tests/README.md

 The block tracking feature of 2.0 is gone in 3.x, but might come back if I find out how to do it.

-Note that the there is a blog article for version 2.0: https://webanalyticsfordevelopers.com/2017/07/18/automated-testing-blocking-tracking/
+Note that there is a blog article for version 2.0: https://webanalyticsfordevelopers.com/2017/07/18/automated-testing-blocking-tracking/

 ## Features